 Stephen chairs the Highways Committee and is a member of the health and safety regulation committee.

 Joanna joined the ORR board in March 2014 as executive director of railway markets and economics and was responsible for ORR's longer term economic regulatory role including planning for the next funding period.
+She served as interim chief executive from January 2016 until the completion of the recruitment competition for the permanent post.

 As an economic consultant specialising in transport, she is well acquainted with the rail industry and has also served as ORR's director of economics and finance leading on the periodic review in 1998.
 She subsequently joined the Office of Gas and Electricity Markets (Ofgem) in 1999.
 In her last role as partner in the markets division at Ofgem, she was responsible for regulation of the wholesale gas and electricity markets.